top of page

 THE SHADES

-In addition to the flowers, another constant is here.
-The balls with some party lights.
+In addition to the flowers, another constant will be the the balls with some party lights.
 The shade is my own design.
-Made from recycled plastic, I have introduced a mobile light that is able to follow your moods and adapt easily to your lighting needs with the use of a smart bulb.
-Introducing more gender neutral shapes in household designs that all can be love equally.
+Made from recycled plastic, This shade is versatile in the household.
+You can have it on your bed, sofa or on a stand.
+The outside looks rugged but when the light is on, a flower patterns from the overlapping piece is revealed.
+I am introducing more gender neutral shapes in household designs that all can love equally.
 These shades represent my clubbing days.
 I loved clubbing and dancing all night.

 _PFD3990.jpg